Crypt212/obsidian-vault/MindMap/Software Engineering/Technologies/Node JS/NPM.md

 # Module Caching
-- when modules are imported
+- when modules are imported using `require()`, they are cached so that w